 So exactly what is a pruning saw?
 Before you begin using a pruning saw, you’ll want to be able to find one in the toolbox.
 A pruning saw is a tool with the same sharp teeth as saws used for cutting lumber.
-But pruning saws are intended for trimming live shrubs and trees.
+Pruning saws, though, are intended for trimming live shrubs and trees.

 There are many types of pruning saws, each intended for a particular type of branch or stem.
 All types of pruning saws should have hard-point, heat-treated teeth, but they come in different sizes and shapes.
 Using a pruning saw that matches the task at hand makes it easier to do a good job.

-Pruning saws come is different sizes and types.
+Pruning saws come in different sizes and types.
 Be sure you are using pruning saws that best match the job you are tackling.

 For branches that are too thick for hand pruners, use a pruning limb saw.
 If the branch to be pruned is in a tight area, use a pruning limb saw with a shorter blade.

-Select a finely-toothed, curved pruning saw for branches up to 2 ½ inches (6.35 cm.) in diameter.
+Select a finely toothed, curved pruning saw for branches up to 2 ½ inches (6 cm.) in diameter.
 Try using a pruning saw with coarse teeth for heavier branches.

 High branches require a special type of tool called a tree pruning pole saw.
 These tools usually have a pole as tall as the gardener using it.
 Expect a sawblade on one side and a curved blade on the other.
 The curved blade gets hooked over the branch to be trimmed.

 If you need to carry a pruning saw for trimming a tree, select one that has a blade that folds into the handle.
 This makes it easier and safer to use when you are taking it up a ladder.